Eligibility

 Eligible customers must reside within the San Diego city limits.

 Additionally, in some phases of the program eligibility requirements, your home address must be located within a Community of Concern as defined by the City of San Diego's Climate Equity Index (CEI).
-If applying to Phase 1, your home must be in a Community of Concern.
-If applying to Phase 2 and your AMI is between 80% and 120% AMI, your home must be located in a Community of Concern.
+If applying to Phase 1, your home must be in a Community of Concern or located in a neighborhood impacted by the January 2024 floods (within the following zip codes: 92102, 92113, and 92114).
+If applying to Phase 2 and your AMI is between 80% and 120% AMI, your home must be located within the City of San Diego.
 Refer to the Eligibility Table above for more details.
 If you are unsure if this applies to you, please use the linked tool to search for your address and refer to the provided guidance on the Resources page of the website.

 To participate you must be a single-family homeowner.
 “Single-family” includes detached homes, as well as duplexes, quadplexes, or mobile/manufactured homes.